Urgent Injunctions in Queensland: When You Need the Court to Act Fast

 Freezing Orders (Mareva Injunctions)

-Purpose: to prevent a party from dissipating or dealing with assets to defeat a prospective judgment.
 Named after Mareva Compania Naviera SA v International Bulkcarriers SA [1975] 2 Lloyd's Rep 509, the leading Australian authority is Jackson v Sterling Industries Ltd (1987) 162 CLR 612 (HCA).

 The applicant must establish:

-The test for "danger of dissipation" comes from Patterson v BTR Engineering (Aust) Ltd (1989) 18 NSWLR 319: the court looks at whether there is a real risk, not merely a theoretical possibility.
-Evidence of actual dissipation, unusual asset movements, or the respondent's track record of avoiding creditors is relevant.
+A danger that a prospective judgment would be wholly or partly unsatisfied because the respondent's assets may be removed from Australia, disposed of, dealt with or diminished in value.
+The test for danger of dissipation comes from Patterson v BTR Engineering (Aust) Ltd (1989) 18 NSWLR 319: the court looks at whether there is a real risk, not merely a theoretical possibility.
+Evidence of actual dissipation, unusual asset movements or the respondent's track record of avoiding creditors is relevant.

-Freezing orders are almost always obtained without notice under r259 — because tipping off the respondent would defeat the purpose.
-The order typically freezes all assets up to a specified value, requires the respondent to disclose all assets within a set timeframe, and includes carve-outs for ordinary living expenses and reasonable legal fees.
+The order typically freezes all assets up to a specified value, requires the respondent to disclose all assets within a set timeframe and includes carve-outs for ordinary living expenses and reasonable legal fees.

 Practical examples: a former business partner transferring company assets before you can enforce a judgment; a debtor moving money offshore; a director stripping a company before creditors can recover.